mCodingLLC/pyimgui/README.md

 Package is distributed in form of *built wheels* so it does not require compilation on most operating systems.
-For more details about compatibility with diffferent OSes and Python versions see the *Project ditribution* section of this documentation page.
+For more details about compatibility with different OSes and Python versions see the *Project distribution* section of this documentation page.